 I am a restless and curious person.
 Since I can remember I have had a desire to learn pretty much anything.
 When I was 13, I needed to learn about myself.
 So I joined the Victoria Judo Club.
 After 40 years of training I learned that to get strong, one only needs to show up and practice.
 Everything else will take care of itself.
 Now I am a Sensei, not perfect, but better than I would have been had I not walked up the 3 flights of stairs to the club and joined.
 I still struggle.
 I still have self-doubt.
 The only difference is I continue in spite of the voices saying to stay small.

 After 29 years of policing, I have seen some things that are unforgettable.
 But I learned that when trying to calm an out of control person, one must be in control of themselves first.
-I somehow knew, that I must be able to first get a grip on my mind and body before I could connect with someone in a turmoil.
-I also learned that it not the words you say, it is your intention and the emotional climate you create.
+I somehow knew that I must be able first to get a grip on my mind and body before I could connect with someone in a turmoil.
+I also learned that it, not the words you say, it is your intention and the emotional climate you create.

-With this experience I created an easy way to for anyone to first, manage their own body and mind, and second to engage safely in difficult situations.
+With this experience, I created an easy way to for anyone to first, manage their own body and mind, and second to engage safely in difficult situations.